kathrinnp/DarkRayNet/README.md

 Outputs:

  - List of tuples (flux, energy bins) for each element in the list of desired fluxes.
-		 - The length of the energy bins (len(E)) can vary for different particle types, as they're adjusted to the available measurements (AMS-02, Voyager)
+		 - The length of the energy bins (len(E)) can vary for different particle types, as they're adjusted to the available measurements (AMS-02 [2], Voyager [3])
 		 - Shape of each flux array:

 		 (N, length(energy bins)) or (length(energy bins),) if N=1

 Cosmic Ray spectra of identical charge number are evaluated at the identical energy bins and can thus easily be added.

+**create_propagation_parameters** (gamma_1p = 1.80, gamma_1 = 1.79, gamma_2p = 2.405, gamma_2 = 2.357, R_0 = 7.92e3, s = 0.37, D_0 = 2.05e28, delta = 0.419, v_alfven = 8.84, v_0c = 0.09, z_h = 2.60, N_identical = 1)

+- Helper function that provides an array of propagation parameters suitable for the input of the predict function.
+- Input parameter defaults are taken from a fit of simulated antiproton, proton and helium fluxes to AMS-02 [2] and Voyager [3] data, see table 1 in the attached paper.
+- N_identical is set to 1 but can be increased if multiple identical sets of parameters are desired, for example for evaluation multiple sets of DM parameters at once.
+- Output: numpy array of shape (11,) or (N_identical,11) if N_identical > 1.

 ### Examples